Mawng Dictionary Project

 The data gathered in this fieldtrip will be used to expand the existing dictionary database.
 This will be published in a format accessible to Mawng speakers.
 In addition, a special book on Mawng ethnobotany may be published with the assistance of the Northern Territory herbarium.

-A small amount of Iwaidja language was used in the recordings that make up this deposit.
+A small amount of Iwaidja language was used in the recordings that make up this collection.

 Acknowledgement and citation